Social media automation can be evil. But it can also be a lifesaver.

 In that case, you can choose to automatically move to the next comment or message in the list, saving you hundreds of clicks per day.

-Let’s face it, the last 3 years have seen more “social publishing” automation tools popping up than there are Instagram lifestyle influencers.
+Let’s face it, the last few years have seen more “social publishing” automation tools popping up than there are Instagram lifestyle influencers.

 How?
 By repeating your posts automatically.